Ingenious Shelley Media EIS

-There is an initial fee of 6.5% (which includes an arrangement fee of 1.5% and an initial monitoring fee of 5%) and an annual monitoring fee of 1.5%.
-The annual depositary fee will be around 0.075% of the net asset value of the shares, and there will be a custodian fees of £25 fee per investor plus 0.1% per annum will be also be levied.
+There is an initial fee of 5.5% through Wealth Club (a saving of 1% on the full charge of 6.5%).
+The full initial fee is made up of an arrangement fee of 1.5% and an initial monitoring fee of 5%.
+There is an annual monitoring fee of 1.5%.
+The annual depositary fee will be around 0.075% of the net asset value of the shares, and there will be a custodian fee of £25 fee per investor plus 0.1% per annum.

 A performance fee of 20% is paid on returns over £1.03 on £1 invested.
 So, for example, if £1.05 was delivered the manager would receive 20% of the 2p surplus.

 There are separate administration and transaction fees levied on the investee companies.
-Please see the provider's documents for more details on fees.
+Please see the provider's documents, including the Key Information Document, for more details on fees.

 Ingenious has an impressive track record of investing in this industry and carefully selects blue chip counterparties to work with and only accepts projects with contracted pre-sales.

 The profit margins for projects of this nature appear to be slim and are bolstered by the advantages of EIS tax relief and other industry tax credits.
 Based on previous performance of the fund, investors do need EIS tax relief to make this viable and achieve a positive overall return.